Guidelines for submission

 Essays and short nonfiction:

-We’re looking for personal essays, lyric essays, reportage, narrative journalism, experimental nonfiction, prose poems, flash essays/flash nonfiction, vignettes, sketches, comic essays and short memoir of under 2,500 words.
+We are currently closed for new submissions.
+Once we re-open we will be looking for personal essays, lyric essays, reportage, narrative journalism, experimental nonfiction, prose poems, flash essays/flash nonfiction, vignettes, sketches, comic essays and short memoir of under 2,500 words.
 If you would like to submit something to be performed at our quarterly Manchester reading series, please keep your submission to under 1500 words.